gdscsmit/GDSC-SMIT-App/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-Thank you for your interest in the GDSC Official Website!
+Thank you for your interest in the GDSC Official App!
 If you have any questions or suggestions, feel free to reach out to us.
 Happy coding! 😄

 ### Let's make Hacktoberfest 2023 amazing together!
 Happy coding! 🎉